-The banner ads can take drive users to follow WeChat Official Account, download an app, claim a coupon code, buy a product, signup link or to a customized landing page.
+The banner ads can drive users to follow WeChat Official Account, download an app, claim a coupon code, buy a product, signup link, or to a customized landing page.

 WeChat banner advertising is the most typical way to grow your WeChat followers with a stable ROI.
 Thus, it is important to run a few test campaigns with different content to calculate the CPA.
 A WeChat follower costs between 8 RMB – 20 RMB depending on your targeting and how well you optimize the campaign.
 It’s a good method to get started on WeChat.